brianedwardsaunders/sfdx-ext/README.md

 ========

 # Name
-Sfdx Extensions (for Developers, Admin and DevOps) which includes common tasks when using sfdx-cli
+Sfdx Extensions (for Developers, Admin and DevOps) which includes common tasks when using sfdx-cli and working on enterprise projects.
+Additional commands may be added as this project as it evolves.

 ## `ext:flows:activation`